GAMR1520/GAMR1520/lab-1.2.md

     <figcaption>Original integer object now has ref count of 0</figcaption>
 </figure>

-When nothing references an object, it's memory will be automatically freed up for reuse.
 The python **garbage collector** will clean up any objects with reference count of zero.
+In this way, when nothing references an object, it's memory will be automatically freed up for reuse.

-## Objects have special capabilities
+# Objects have special capabilities

 Some objects have methods which can be used to manipulate or transform data.
 A good example of this is any object of the `string` type.